Make Your Goals Smart with the SMART Method

 Time-based

 Also, you have to be time-oriented while making decisions.
 Create a timeline for your goal and try to stick with your plan.
-In this case, time will be the agent which is going to help you with the implementation of your purpose.
+In this case, time will be the agent that is going to help you with the implementation of your purpose.
 It is important not to forget about your capabilities, and to form your timeline with a view to your strengths and weaknesses.
-If you will set up deadlines wisely, you won’t have to worry about missing out.
+If you set up deadlines wisely, you won’t have to worry about missing out.

 How to Set SMART Goals